DylanElens/obsidian/datamining/exam prep/datamining_prep.excalidraw.md

 			"frameId": null,
 			"roundness": null,
 			"boundElements": [],
-			"updated": 1698072187856,
+			"updated": 1698135999815,
 			"link": null,
 			"locked": false,
 			"fontSize": 20,
 			"fontFamily": 1,
-			"text": "Noise\nNoise refers to modification of original values\nexample -> Distortion of a person's voice when talking on a poor phone connection\n\nOutliers\nThese are data objects with\ncharacteritics that are consideably\ndifferent from most of the other data\nobjects in the data set\n\n\nMissing values\nreasons:\n     - information is not collected\n    - Attributes may not be applicable\n\nhandling missing values\n    - Eliminatte data objects\n    - Estimate missing values\n    - Ignore missing value during analysis\n    - replace with all possible values.\n\nDuplicate data\nExample -> same person with multiple email addresses.", "rawText": "Noise\nNoise refers to modification of original values\nexample -> Distortion of a person's voice when talking on a poor phone connection\n\nOutliers\nThese are data objects with\ncharacteritics that are consideably\ndifferent from most of the other data\nobjects in the data set\n\n\nMissing values\nreasons:\n     - information is not collected\n    - Attributes may not be applicable\n\nhandling missing values\n    - Eliminatte data objects\n    - Estimate missing values\n    - Ignore missing value during analysis\n    - replace with all possible values.\n\nDuplicate data\nExample -> same person with multiple email addresses.", "textAlign": "left",
+			"text": "Noise\nNoise refers to modification of original values\nexample -> Distortion of a person's voice when talking on a poor phone connection\n\nOutliers\nThese are data objects with\ncharacteristics that are considerably\ndifferent from most of the other data\nobjects in the data set\n\n\nMissing values\nreasons:\n     - information is not collected\n    - Attributes may not be applicable\n\nhandling missing values\n    - Eliminatte data objects\n    - Estimate missing values\n    - Ignore missing value during analysis\n    - replace with all possible values.\n\nDuplicate data\nExample -> same person with multiple email addresses.", "rawText": "Noise\nNoise refers to modification of original values\nexample -> Distortion of a person's voice when talking on a poor phone connection\n\nOutliers\nThese are data objects with\ncharacteristics that are considerably\ndifferent from most of the other data\nobjects in the data set\n\n\nMissing values\nreasons:\n     - information is not collected\n    - Attributes may not be applicable\n\nhandling missing values\n    - Eliminatte data objects\n    - Estimate missing values\n    - Ignore missing value during analysis\n    - replace with all possible values.\n\nDuplicate data\nExample -> same person with multiple email addresses.", "textAlign": "left",
 			"verticalAlign": "top",
 			"containerId": null,
-			"originalText": "Noise\nNoise refers to modification of original values\nexample -> Distortion of a person's voice when talking on a poor phone connection\n\nOutliers\nThese are data objects with\ncharacteritics that are consideably\ndifferent from most of the other data\nobjects in the data set\n\n\nMissing values\nreasons:\n     - information is not collected\n    - Attributes may not be applicable\n\nhandling missing values\n    - Eliminatte data objects\n    - Estimate missing values\n    - Ignore missing value during analysis\n    - replace with all possible values.\n\nDuplicate data\nExample -> same person with multiple email addresses.", "lineHeight": 1.25,
+			"originalText": "Noise\nNoise refers to modification of original values\nexample -> Distortion of a person's voice when talking on a poor phone connection\n\nOutliers\nThese are data objects with\ncharacteristics that are considerably\ndifferent from most of the other data\nobjects in the data set\n\n\nMissing values\nreasons:\n     - information is not collected\n    - Attributes may not be applicable\n\nhandling missing values\n    - Eliminatte data objects\n    - Estimate missing values\n    - Ignore missing value during analysis\n    - replace with all possible values.\n\nDuplicate data\nExample -> same person with multiple email addresses.", "lineHeight": 1.25,
 			"baseline": 593
 		},
 		{
 			"type": "image",
-			"version": 398,
+			"version": 399,
-			"versionNonce": 1402610619,
+			"versionNonce": 1679816195,
 			"isDeleted": false,
 			"id": "P1PjZBjU_-wJryTmCq4RZ",
 			"fillStyle": "hachure",